 Thirty million Americans have now filed for unemployment, and most experts say the number of people actually out of work because of COVID-19 is likely much higher.
 The sales industry is feeling the pain, maybe even more than other sectors.
 Even though stay-at-home orders are easing, face-to-face interaction is likely to remain limited throughout the rest of the year.
 Large events, such as trade shows and conferences are canceled, probably through 2021.
+This has left many sales professionals looking for a new job.

 If that is your situation, do not despair.
 Use this time wisely, and take advantage of resources available to hone your skills.
 Here’s how.